Westfield Doncaster: Fourth redevelopment

 The fourth group of changes began in 2007 and involved significant changes to the complex.
 The process commenced with planning approval in May 2004, preliminary works taking place at the centre from September to December 2006, which provided a platform for the main construction works that commenced on 15 January 2007.
 Doncaster Hill developers met several times with City Council over the next twelve months to discuss creating more sustainable buildings for the community but these plans did not progress.

 The refurbishment included renovations to anchor tenants Coles and Woolworths supermarkets, and the addition of a greengrocer.
 Other changes included renovations to the existing Myer department store and additions of new anchor tenants Big W, Target new David Jones and a Borders(now closed).
 New shops were added into the greatly expanded retail space such as JB Hi-Fi, Dick Smith (now closed), a larger 9 screen Village Cinemas, a gym which replaced the Doncaster Library, a new food court known as the Drum located on the corner of Williamsons and Doncaster Roads and new restaurants on the rooftop level.
 A new bus interchange and over 1500 extra parking spaces were added in a new 6 level parking lot with an LED system indicating free spaces.
 A new red "wave wall" piece of public art was constructed on the corner of Williamsons Road and Doncaster Road and the Myer Building and the Office Tower were repainted.
 A number of new and upgraded building and carpark entrances were also included as part of the works.
 The number of retail shops doubled to 400, which made it one of the largest shopping centres in Australia.
 It was finished on 16 October 2008.

-During construction, Kmart shut down temporarily and was replaced by two new discount department stores – Big W and Target.
+Kmart shut down on January 7, 2007 and was replaced by two new discount department stores – Big W and Target during construction.
 Coles and Woolworths both closed in January 2007 and both supermarkets re-opened on Thursday 10 April 2008.
 The Village Twin Cinemas on Williamsons Road were demolished in September 2006 to make way for a multi-level car park with new cinemas to open above.
 The Westfield Shoppingtown Library was also demolished and moved temporarily to the Municipal Offices which has since become its permanent location.

 Westfield Doncaster also introduced a new service called Westfield Butler to assist those unable to physically shop at the centre and perform other tasks for customers, including planning events and functions.
 Another new service was 'Westfield Gizmo' that offered customers a technology installation, upgrade or maintenance service.
 Staff are titled "gizmotechs", and can arrange both home visits or to assist shoppers choosing technology in the centre at a fixed price.
 Both of these services no longer exist.

 In February 2008, a temporary bus interchange opened closer to Willamsons Road.
 This was to make way for changes to the centre entrance and an upgraded bus interchange which opened with upgraded shelters and other facilities.